Stocks fall ahead of earnings from Big Tech companies

 Investors are closely reviewing the latest round of corporate report cards to get a better sense of how different industries are handling rising inflation, which has prompted many companies to raise prices.
 The results will also give a clearer picture of how consumers are reacting to higher prices on everything from food to clothing and gasoline.

-The latest report from business research group The Conference Board revealed that consumer confidence dampened slightly in April but remains high.
-Investors on Friday will get more details on consumer spending when the Commerce Department releases its personal income and spending report for March.
+In economics news, the Conference Board reported that consumer confidence dampened slightly in April but remains high.
+And on Friday the Commerce Department releases its personal income and spending report for March.

 Persistently rising inflation has prompted the Fed to shift its monetary policy in order to aggressively fight inflation.
 The chair of the Fed has indicated the central bank may hike short-term interest rates by double the usual amount at upcoming meetings, starting next week.
 It has already raised its key overnight rate once, the first such increase since 2018.